 - 25 Best Online Master’s in Elementary Education

 We are in what may be the largest and most radical shift in education since the 19th century, and anyone who claims to know for sure where education is going is probably trying to sell a book.
 Major demographic shifts in the American population, the largest generation since the Baby Boomers working their way through the education system, and the Internet Age have come together in a choppy political climate to raise major questions about what education is, was, and should be.

 Fortunately for the human race, there have always been people who cared passionately enough about education to endure every struggle and frustration to make sure the next generation is prepared for citizenship.

 The College Consensus exists to bring a wholesale approach to information about educational opportunities in every field – your one-stop shop for guidance about the best options for you and your future career.
-This handy overview gives prospective teachers and administrators the basics on education degrees, alternative and online options, and potential career paths you may not have thought of.
+This handy overview gives prospective teachers, pre-service teachers, and administrators the basics on education degrees, alternative and online options, and potential career paths you may not have thought of.

 What are the In-Demand Major Options?

 One area of the education major that has proliferated most in recent years, from the elementary to post-secondary levels, is administration, and Educational Administration, Educational Leadership, and similar programs have been growing and developing quickly.
 Whether you want to be a Principal, Superintendent, Academic Dean, or some other education administrator, a master’s or doctoral degree is the standard.

 In today’s education environment, one of the most popular and in-demand education majors is Media Specialist/Librarian.
 As digital media and tools have become central to contemporary learning, the humble librarian has become a key player in curricular development and instruction, and the proliferation of degree programs reflects this change.